Summit: NEON and UCU – Future of Admissions

 - Chris Ramsey, Headmaster, Whitgift School

-- Helen Thorne MBE, Director of External Relations, UCAS
+- Helen Thorne, Director of External Relations, UCAS

-- Andy Case, Policy Adviser, National Education Union
+- Andy Case, Education Policy Adviser, National Education Union

-- Vicky Blake, Widening Participation Officer, University of Leeds & chair the national UCU Education Committee
+- Vicky Blake, UCU Vice President & Widening Participation Officer, University of Leeds

-- Holly Staynor, Policy Officer at National Union of Students (NUS)
+- Holly Staynor, Policy Officer, National Union of Students

 More speakers to be announced soon